 The Dark Hereticus Discipline

 Most Chaos Space Marine psykers have access to the Dark Hereticus discipline, one of the strongest psychic disciplines in the game.
 The only downside to it is that a lot of the powers are on the higher end of Warp Charge casting requirements, and Chaos Sorcerers don’t have a ton of ways to make them easier to cast.
-The big upside however is that these powers are not legion-locked, so a Night Lords sorcerer can cast Prescience on an Iron Warriors unit.
-Because of this and their overall power level, the powers you can pull off here make a Chaos Sorcerer or two basically auto-includes in Chaos Space Marine armies, and worth splashing in a sorcerer or two in a Death Guard army.
+The big upside however is that, even after a nerf to these powers making them affect only <LEGION> units, they’re still pretty strong effects.
+Because of this, the powers you can pull off here make a Chaos Sorcerer a strong play in almost any Chaos Space Marines army.

 N.B.
 Some of these ratings may seem off if you’re used to playing against Thousand Sons, who can also use these.
 The value changes for them because of their range and cast boosts, plus the sheer number of slots they need to fill.
 These ratings reflect the use of these powers in Chaos Space Marine detachments.